 Brooke; my middle child; began having neurological and severe psychiatric issues at the age of 14.
 As a kid; Brooke loved to have lemonade stands, she had a library set up in our basement and loved to teach school to the neighborhood kids.
 Entering her teen years; Brooke had many hospital stays and saw various doctors regarding her condition.
 She was plagued with learning complications throughout high school.
 Her issues were very challenging and her doctors had no explanation for her not having depth in her brain.
 This all lead to her passing at the young age of 19.

-A diagnosis of cancer to a child is incredibly painful to absorb and never convenient.
+A diagnosis of cancer or any illness to a child is incredibly painful to absorb and never convenient.
 According to the National Cancer Institute in 2017; an estimated 10,270 children will be diagnosed.
 Our goal is to give every child diagnosed with cancer an overnight backpack across the United States.

-In honor of my daughter Brooke; we have launched Namastay Believin' to inspire, give hope and faith to all children fighting cancer while on their journey.
+In honor of our beloved sister/ daughter; we have launched Namastay Believin' to inspire, give hope and faith to all children fighting cancer while on their journey.

 50% of proceeds donated directly to a child diagnosed with cancer after expenses and taxes are paid.